celery/celery/docs/getting-started/next-steps.rst

     >>> upload_document.s(file) | group(apply_filter.s() for filter in filters)

-Be sure to read more about workflows in the :ref:`Canvas <guide-canvas>` user guide.
+Be sure to read more about work-flows in the :ref:`Canvas <guide-canvas>` user guide.

 Routing